In brief:

 1. Compliance with regulations

-While there isn’t a universal rule regarding PEP screening as part of KYB and KYC, many countries have some form of PEP screening requirements as part of their CDD and AML regulations
+While there isn’t a universal rule regarding PEP screening as part of KYB and KYC, many countries have some form of PEP screening requirements as part of their Customer Due Diligence (CDD) and AML regulations.

 2. Proper risk assessment

 Because of their influential positions, PEPs can pose a greater risk of being involved in criminal activities – or at least becoming involved in or targeted by them in the future.
-Businesses have to take this elevated risk into account when deciding whether and how to initiate or continue a professional relationship with a PEP, or a company that’s owned or managed by PEPs.
+Businesses have to take this elevated risk into account (and conduct a PEP risk assessment) when deciding whether and how to initiate or continue a professional relationship with a PEP, or a company that’s owned or managed by PEPs.

 For example, say a PEP client’s account is reviewed or investigated for money laundering.
 The risks associated with them being a PEP can warrant looking more closely at their money movements for activity patterns that may indicate financial crime.